MortenHarding/docker-mvs38j/README.md

 docker run -it --name myMVS -p 3270:3270/tcp mhardingdk/mvs
 ```

-If you want an older version, use the tags.
+If you want image, use the tags.
 E.g. for TK4 use
 ```sh
 docker run -it --name myMVS -p 3270:3270/tcp mhardingdk/mvs:tk4
 ```